 - Bylaws of the California-Nevada Chapter of the American Fisheries Society

-- Procedures Manual (in revision)
+- Procedure Manual

-- Cal-Neva AFS Strategic Plan_2018-2020
+- Cal-Neva AFS Strategic Plan 2018-2020

 In order to assess its progress towards achieving its mission, the Chapter conducted a review of its activities to date that supported the 2018-2020 Strategic Plan.
-The assessment is presented in the performance 2018 Cal-Neva Chapter Report Card.
+The assessment is presented in the 2018 Cal-Neva Chapter Report Card.